-- ☐ Fuels management projects are considered regular planned land management activities as opposed to emergency activities; therefore offices have the right to turn down requests from other offices to assist in fuels management activities.
+- Fuels management projects are considered regular planned land management activities as opposed to emergency activities; therefore offices have the right to turn down requests from other offices to assist in fuels management activities.
 Offices should not consider providing personnel and resources at the expense of their own target accomplishments, and no office should be placed in a position of subsidizing another office's fuels management activities. - Offices in need of assistance in accomplishing their target should try to work out arrangements with neighboring offices where sharing personnel and or resources throughout the year will be offsetting and there will be no need for reimbursement. - Where assistance cannot be fully offset by sharing personnel and resources between offices, arrangements should be made for the requesting office to provide as many prepaid services as possible, such as travel, lodging, food, and fuel, by covering these items on a blanket purchase order, credit card, or other appropriate means, thereby eliminating the need for reimbursement. - Offices anticipating the need for assistance in accomplishing workloads should coordinate with their local fire management cooperators early in the planning of the project and ascertain if their Federal neighbors can assist.
 If not, consider Tribal, State, local, and private sector resources for contract.
 It is very important not to overlook this source of personnel and resources.

 When the above steps have been addressed, and reimbursement between the five Federal agencies is economically efficient and operationally effective, the Task Order process outlined in the master "Interagency Fire Management Agreement" of 1997, section VII, should be followed (see the National Mobilization Guide for the agreement and agency reference numbers).
-A general guiding philosophy for reimbursement is agency resources (goods, services, and personnel) that are planned and funded as part of an agency's program are not reimbursable items.
-Due to the costs of establishing and processing reimbursables, it is recommended that the reimbursable amount be at least \$1,000 before initiating a Task Order.
+A general guiding philosophy for reimbursement is agency resources (goods, Examples of items not reimbursable are:

-Exa amples of items not reimbursable are: All personnel regular planned salary ("base 8") Minimal amounts of overtime (1-2 hours) on base-8 regular days Contract/lease availability for activated contracts Fixed operating rates (FOR) Incidental support costs associated with personnel and owned, leased, contracted equipment (e.g., fuel, supplies, normal maintenance and repairs, PPE) Administrative surcharges (disallowed as per the Interagency Agreement) Payments and hiring for emergency AD Pay Plan workers Units should plan overtime for dispatch centers and other support entities for services supporting prescribed fire Exa amples of reimbursable items: Equipment and aircraft use rates Major repairs or equipment replaced Contract/lease availability for early activation or extensions National caterer, shower, and type I and II CWN helicopter costs Cache charges (e.g., shipping, refurbishment, replacement) Overtime for weekends and holidays Emergency workers (EFF) where the using office has no assistant disbursing officer (ADO) means to pay crews or
+- □ All personnel regular planned salary ("base 8") - □ Minimal amounts of overtime (1-2 hours) on base-8 regular days - □ Contract/lease availability for activated contracts - □ Fixed operating rates (FOR) - Incidental support costs associated with personnel and owned, leased, or contracted equipment (e.g., fuel, supplies, normal maintenance and repairs, PPE) - Administrative surcharges (disallowed as per the Interagency Agreement) - D Payments and hiring for emergency AD Pay Plan workers - Units should plan overtime for dispatch centers and other support entities for services supporting prescribed fire

+Examples of reimbursable items:

+- G Equipment and aircraft use rates - Major repairs or equipment replaced - Contract/lease availability for early activation or extensions - □ National caterer, shower, and type I and II CWN helicopter costs - Cache charges (e.g., shipping, refurbishment, replacement) - Overtime for weekends and holidays - Emergency workers (EFF) where the using office has no assistant disbursing officer (ADO) means to pay crews